SDAxium/FlixsterPlus/README.md

-# Android Project 3 - *FlixsterPlus*
+# Android Project 4 - *FlixsterPlus*

 Submitted by: **Mamadou Diallo**

-**Name of your app** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**FlixsterPlus** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **10** hours spent in total